Health & Benefits

 Guide

-Steps to apply for food stamps, from the application to how long the process should take.
+Learn how to apply for SNAP benefits, also known as food stamps, from the application to how long the process should take.

 How-To

-Steps to appeal a SNAP benefits decision from the forms you need to how the court hearing works.
+Discover how to appeal a SNAP benefits decision, from the forms you need to how the court hearing works.

 How-To

-Steps to apply for emergency SNAP benefits ("food stamps") which are processed faster than the normal 30 day period.
+This how-to discusses steps for applying for emergency SNAP benefits, also known as food stamps.
+These requests are processed faster than the normal 30 day period.

 How-To